jasonbellamy/dotfiles/readme.md

 ## Vim
 All of the Vim plugins are managed using [vim-plug](https://github.com/junegunn/vim-plug), so you'll need to run `:PlugInstall` the first time you open Vim.

+## Tmux
+All of the Tmux plugins are managed using [vim-plug](https://github.com/tmux-plugins/tmux-fpp), so you'll need to press `prefix + I` to fetch the plugins the first time you open Tmux.